 With contributions by

-Eduardo Abrantes Christine Fentz, Carsten Friberg, Luisa Greenfield, Disa Kamula, Helka-Maria Kinnunen, Cecilia Lagerström, Larissa Lily, Lucy Lyons, Tom McGuirk, Antigoni Pasidi, Per Roar, Angela Rogers, Elina Saloranta, Naomi Sex, Joanna Sperryn-Jones, Tereza Stehlíková og Martin Søberg
+Eduardo Abrantes Christine Fentz, Carsten Friberg, Luisa Greenfield, Disa Kamula, Helka-Maria Kinnunen, Cecilia Lagerström, Larissa Lily, Lucy Lyons, Tom McGuirk, Antigoni Pasidi, Per Roar, Angela Rogers, Elina Saloranta, Naomi Sex, Joanna Sperryn-Jones, Tereza Stehlíková and Martin Søberg

 More about the book